 Building a Community Partnership

-- Our success with the Fairfield and Bridgeport communities comes from harnessing the assets of the community, the partnering organizations, the University, and the students.
+- We focus on harnessing the assets of the community: the partnering organizations and professionals, the University, the faculty, and the students.

-- The community partner and University faculty serve as co-educators of students, and lessons learned from active service are directly applied to course material.
+- The community partner and University faculty serve as co-educators; lessons learned from active service are directly applied to course material.

-- We strive for sustainability.
-We aim for longevity in the service provided and to develop long-term, mutually-beneficial relationships with community organizations.
+- We strive for sustainability - the development of long-term, mutually-beneficial relationships with community organizations.

 "Professor Weiden's tax class provided a unique way for accounting students to use their skills to become engaged in the surrounding community.
 Our group found their eager attitudes and expertise invaluable during the tax season; we always look forward to working with Fairfield University students."